bcbi/REDCap.jl/README.md

 ## Content and Action
 The `content` and `action` parameters are what define each REDCap method, for the most part.
 These are passed internally in REDCap.jl and are never supplied by the user.

+### Troubleshooting

+If a function call doesn't produce the expected results, try making debug messages visible for this package by running `ENV["JULIA_DEBUG"] = REDCap`.
+Feel free to create an issue for any unexpected errors, or for feature requests.

 ## Acknowledgments
 The contributors are grateful for the support of Mary McGrath, Paul Stey, Fernando Gelin, the Brown Data Science Institute, the Brown Center for Biomedical Informatics, and the Tufts CTSI Informatics core.